FabioLolix/distroware.gitlab.io/docs/os/linux/a/almalinux.md

 >

-> Development oversee by The AlmaLinux OS Foundation a 501(c)(6) non-profit backed by CloudLinux Inc. and several others
+> Development oversee by The AlmaLinux OS Foundation a 501(c)(6) non-profit, backed by CloudLinux Inc. and several others

 | username | password |  |
 |----------|----------|--|